Perfectionism (psychology): Impact on psychological treatment

 A number of studies suggest that perfectionism can limit the effectiveness of psychotherapy.
 Namely, perfectionism impedes treatment success across seeking, maintaining, and ultimately benefiting from help.
 Unfavourable attitudes and negative beliefs towards seeking help present a barrier to treatment among perfectionists.
-When they do attend treatment, perfectionists, especially those high in perfectionistic self-presentation, are more likely to experience initial clinical interviews as anxiety-provoking and appraise their performance as inadequate.
+When they do attend treatment, perfectionists, especially those high in perfectionist self-presentation, are more likely to experience initial clinical interviews as anxiety-provoking and appraise their performance as inadequate.
 Perfectionism can also affect treatment adherence.
 For example, a study demonstrated that other-oriented perfectionism is associated with treatment attrition.
 Further, treatment effectiveness may be compromised by perfectionists' tendency to present an image of flawlessness and avoid self-disclosures because of an excessive sensitivity to judgment and rejection.
 Most importantly, treatment success may be negatively impacted due to the interpersonal disconnection prevalent among perfectionists which is associated with a failure to develop or strengthen a positive therapeutic alliance.